skycoin/viscript/README.md

 we will have an internal language, which is the s-expressions and parens and (func a b) and then have it look like C to user in IDE, but will just start with S expression and autocomplete

-buy "mesogold, collodial gold" and take 1 tea spoon a day (or less if its too strong)

 [8/7/2016 1:07:21 PM] HaltingState: lets do some simple types like uint32 [8/7/2016 1:07:26 PM] HaltingState: and do add, sub, new variable etc